 Table 1.
-Population characteristics for each of the two field sites.
-The number of generations at a site is based on a generation length of 5.6 years for this species (BirdLife_International, 2018, note that this species starts breeding at age 1), and on the first year in which this species was reported (or estimated) to breed at each location.
-Woodland, California: Yolo Audubon Society's newsletter The Burrowing Owl (July 2004); Tempe, Arizona: estimated based on 1945 first-sighting report in nearby Phoenix, Arizona (Wehtje, 2004) to which we added 6 years, which is the average time between first-sighting and first-breeding - see Table 3 in (Wehtje, 2003).
+Population characteristics of the two field sites.
+The number of generations at a site is based on a generation length of 5.6 years for this species (BirdLife\International, 2018, note that this species starts breeding at age 1), and on the first year in which this species was reported or estimated to breed at each location.
+Woodland, California: Yolo Audubon Society's newsletter The Burrowing Owl (July 2004); Tempe, Arizona: based on 1945 first-sighting report in nearby Phoenix, Arizona (Wehtje, 2004) to which we added 6 years, which is the average time between first-sighting and first-breeding - see Table 3 in (Wehtje, 2003).

-Number of Average Breeding years number of Site Range position since breeding generations Tempe, Arizona Middle of expansion 1951 69 12.3 Woodland, California Northern edge 2004 16 2.9
+Site Range position Breeding since Number of years breeding Average number of generations Tempe, Arizona Middle of expansion 1951 69 12.3 Woodland, California Northern edge 2004 16 2.9